9wysqsrtq8-dev/josepmarques.github.io/_pages/about.md

 - *2021.09 - 2023.08*: <strong>Visuo-Tactile Perception for Human-Like Manipulation of Deformable Objects with Dynamic Center of Mass</strong> <br> Funded by Samsung Research Funding & Incubation Center for Future Technology

 # 🎖 Honors and Awards
-- *2025.11*: Selected as a recipient of the AI SeoulTech Graduate Scholarship, awarded for outstanding research potential in AI.
+- *2025.11*: Selected as <strong>a recipient of the AI SeoulTech Graduate Scholarship</strong>, awarded for outstanding research potential in AI.
 - *2022.02*: <strong>Excellence Award</strong>, Inha Artificial Intelligence Challenge.

 # 📖 Educations